Report: Kyler Murray not expected to play for Cardinals without new contract

 - Kyler MurrayLiveTodayTomorrowvs--|

-Report: Murray not expected to play this season without new contract originally appeared on NBC Sports Bayarea
+Report: Murray not expected to play this season without new contract originally appeared on NBC Sports Washington

 The 2022 NFL offseason has been filled with quarterback drama, and there could be more on the horizon.